-The Mesquite mine is a long-standing member of the local community, and we strive to maintain our strong reputation while forging new relationships with key decision makers.
+Mesquite is a long-standing member of the local community, and we strive to maintain our strong reputation while forging new relationships with key decision makers.
 We have ongoing outreach efforts with the community, and provide informational programs for community organizations, service clubs and schools.
 We make regular community presentations to maintain a two-way dialogue with our local stakeholders.
 We remain in regular contact with federal and state regulators, regional mining and mineral enthusiasts, and community-based organizations.

-Mesquite Mine is committed to conducting mining activities in compliance with all applicable laws and regulations.
+Mesquite is committed to conducting mining activities in compliance with all applicable laws and regulations.
 We strive to protect the environment by implementing programs that minimize and mitigate our impact to the environment.

 Mesquite persistently monitors energy consumption and implements best management practices to reduce greenhouse gas emissions, attain energy efficiency and minimize our environmental footprint.
 To maintain air quality in the arid Imperial Valley, we routinely monitor dust and apply dust-suppression technologies, where appropriate, to ensure we remain within our regulatory limits.

 Mesquite recycles waste whenever possible including scrap metal, batteries, paper, cardboard, fluorescent lights and used oil; all wastes are treated according to laws and regulations.